FrankWorldview/blockchain/solidity/React.md

 ```

 # Behavior:
-+ useState: Triggers a re-render of the component each time the state changes.
++ `useState`: Triggers a re-render of the component each time the state changes.
 This makes it ideal for dynamic data that should immediately reflect in the UI, like user input.
-+ useEffect: Does not cause a re-render on its own.
++ `useEffec`t: Does not cause a re-render on its own.
 It’s used to run code after React has already updated the DOM, so you can perform actions in response to state or prop changes without initiating another render loop.

 # Examples of When to Use:
-+ useState: For tracking UI changes or data updates within the component, such as a counter, form input, or selection status.
++ `useState`: For tracking UI changes or data updates within the component, such as a counter, form input, or selection status.
-+ useEffect: For side effects, like fetching data from an API, setting up event listeners, or manually manipulating the DOM.
++ `useEffect`: For side effects, like fetching data from an API, setting up event listeners, or manually manipulating the DOM.

 # Example Comparison:
 Here's a component that uses both useState and useEffect: